tugberkgoc/foundation-notes/01a The HTTP Protocol.md

 	1. Modify the route to add a second parameter called `index2`.
 	2. Make sure this is triggered by restarting the server and accessing this by passing a second parameter.
 	3. Modify the script to print out both book titles.
-3. Next you need to add some validation to make sure the script does not crash:
+3. Next you need to add some validation to make sure the script does not crash (note that if you are using GoormIDE you will not be able to test it):
 	1. If the index in the URL exceeds to number of books in the array you get an error.
 Insert an [`if...else` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) that sends a suitable message to the browser if the index number in the URL is too high.
 	2. The index must be a number.
 Use the [`isNaN()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/isNaN) to check and send a suitable message to the browser if it is not. if it is, use the [`parseInt()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) to convert it to a number.
 	3. The number needs to be a whole number (integer).
 All JavaScript numbers are objects and have a number of useful functions.
 Use the [`Number.isInteger()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isInteger) to check it is indeed an integer.
 Send a suitable message to the browser if it is not.